wshin387/SOFTENG325-A01/README.md

 SOFTENG 325 Assignment 01 - A Concert Booking Service

+Grade Achieved: 15.6/16

+Full marks weren't awarded due to a lack of comments.

 ==========
 **NOTE:** This README contains the same content as the **PDF** handout you are given.